vanilophp/site-news/README.md

     - `excerpt`: Short (1-2 sentences) summary of the article.
 Gets shown in the article list.
     - `date`: The date of the article in `YYYY-mm-dd` format, eg.: `2019-04-21`.
 - The article must not begin with the title/h1, because it gets added from the title from the yaml front matter section.
+- An image must be added having the following properties:
+  - JPEG
+  - 795x442 pixels
+  - placed in the `img/` folder
+  - having the same filename as the article itself, but having `.jpg` extension instead of `.md`

 ### Example Article